-From an economic perspective, the main effect of Russia's accession to the WTO should be the liberalization and improvement of the country's business climate.
-It will help Russia diversify its economy and reduce its dependence on volatile oil prices.
-Russia's economy will in turn become more competitive.
+From an economic perspective, the main effect of Russia's accession to the WTO is the liberalization and improvement of the country's business climate.
+A membership in the WTO is helpful from the point of diversification of economy and competitiveness.